José Antonio Alonso Navarro

-José Antonio Alonso Navarro is a philologist, university professor of English and English literature, and European literature in general.
+José Antonio Alonso Navarro (born 29 October 1965) is a Spanish philologist, university professor of English and English literature, and European literature in general.

+In addition, he is a medievalist, a translator, a literary critic in La Tribuna and a writer.

+Life and career

-In addition, he is a medievalist, a translator, and a writer.
-He was born in Madrid (Spain) in 1965.
-Navarro holds a BA in English Philology from the Complutense University of Madrid (Spain) and a PhD in English Philology from the Coruña University (Spain).
-He wrote a doctoral dissertation about the afterlife in Medieval Europe, and included a complete comparative analysis of two medieval texts on the afterlife within the same genre.
+He was born in Madrid, Spain, in 1965.
+Navarro holds a BA in English Philology from the Complutense University of Madrid and a PhD in English Philology from the Coruña University (Spain).
+He wrote a doctoral dissertation about the afterlife in medieval Europe, and included a complete comparative analysis of two medieval texts on the afterlife within the same genre.
 He was awarded the "CUM LAUDE" accolade.

-On 21 March 2017 Nick White, Deputy Head of Mission and Chargé d´Affaires at the British Embassy of Asuncion, Paraguay, awarded Navarro a Certificate of Honor on behalf of the British Ambassador in Asuncion, Jeremy Hobbs due to his outstanding contribution to the translation and spread of Medieval English Literature in both Spain and Paraguay for almost 20 years.
+On 21 March 2017 Nick White, Deputy Head of Mission and Chargé d'Affaires at the British Embassy of Asunción, Paraguay, awarded Navarro a Certificate of Honor on behalf of the British Ambassador in Asunción, Jeremy Hobbs due to his outstanding contribution to the translation and spread of Medieval English literature in both Spain and Paraguay for almost 20 years.